ijardillier/netclient-elastic/Readme.md

         // ...
     }

-### Serilog configuration
+## Serilog configuration

 As the Serilog configuration is read from host configuration, we will now set all configuration we need to the appsettings file.

-#### Production environment

-In Production environment, we will prepare our logs for Elasticsearch ingestion, so use JSON format and add all needed information to ou logs.
+In Production environment, we will prepare logs for Elasticsearch ingestion, so use JSON format and add all needed information to logs.

     {
         "Serilog": {